 A Paintless Dent Removal, also known as a Paintless Dent Repair is the art of removing minor dents from cars without the need for filler or paint.
-Paintless Dent Removal is a specialist skill, that requires an expert with experience to achieve the perfect dent repair.
+PDR is a specialist skill, that requires an expert with experience to achieve the perfect dent repair.

 What car damage can be repaired by PDR?

-Paintless Dent Removal can remove a range of minor dents to your car, most commonly caused by a loose trolley, hail or a car door.
-However, if your cars paintwork is also chipped or scratched due to the damage, then it is not a candidate for a Paintless Dent Removal.
+Paintless Dent Removal can remove a range of minor dents to your car.
+Most commonly caused by a loose trolley, hail or a car door.
+If your cars paintwork is also chipped or scratched due to the damage.
+Then it is not a candidate for a Paintless Dent Removal.
 However, ChipsAway can repair minor dents with a paintwork scratch or scuff at your home or work.
 We have a nationwide network of repair specialists, so get your free repair estimate today!

 Paintless Dent Removal Techniques

 The PDR technique can also be used to help prepare the damaged panel for a paint repair.
-The Paintless Dent Removal process is one of the most skilled SMART repair techniques, with technicians required to complete months of training before they undertake repairs in the field.
+The PDR process is one of the most skilled SMART repair techniques, with technicians required to complete months of training before they undertake repairs in the field.

-Car dents are skilfully removed from the vehicle by massaging them out of the panel using specialist tools, or pulled out using an advanced pulling system.
+Car dents are skilfully removed from the vehicle by massaging them out of the panel using specialist tools.
+Alternatively pulled out using an advanced pulling system.
 The specialist PDR process does not affect the car’s paintwork, meaning there is no need for fillers or a respray of the whole vehicle.

 The technique used to remove the dent, will depend on the location and type of the dent.
-There are large panel dents, shallow dents, sharp dents, crease dents and occasionally a combination of dents, which requires different techniques to repair.
+There are large panel dents, shallow dents, sharp dents, crease dents.
+Occasionally a combination of dents, which requires different techniques to repair.

 Common Dent Removal Techniques